Want to learn how pitch website owners directly for freelance writing work? It’s one of the easier ways to find clients.

 Solve.
 Their.
 Problems.

-Obviously, it takes awhile for Google to find articles, but if you make a habit of publishing at least on well written, keyword targeted, 1,000 + word article a week, then it will just be a matter of time before the traffic builds up.
-Most website owners know that they need content, but they don’t have the time or skills to write the articles, and that’s where freelance writers come into the picture.
+Most website owners know that they need content.
+But they don’t have the time or skills to write the articles… and that’s where freelance writers come into the picture.

 How to Spot Problems to Solve on a Website:

-So, if you land on a website, and you notice that the articles don’t have a lot of comments, (and there are huge intervals of time between published articles) there’s a chance that the owner of the website is in need of a freelance writer to revive the business.
-Or he just doesn’t want to work on the website anymore.
+If you land on a website and you notice that the articles don’t have a lot of comments, (and there are huge intervals of time between published articles) there’s a chance that the owner of the website is in need of a freelance writer to revive the business.

 Constructing The Pitch: